-Skate Park
+Seven Specific Park Facilities Skate Park

 Residents of Strasburg have been advocating and fundraising for a skate park for years.
 In memory of Trent Williams, the skate park is proposed to be located within Town Park, site to be determined as a part of the Master Parks Plan planning process.
-To date, \$40,000 has been raised.
-Recently, the fundraising goal was expanded to \$150,000.
+To date, in 2019 dollars, \$40,000 has been raised.
+Recently, the fundraising goal was expanded to \$150,000 in 2019 dollars.